Jazz for Healthier Generation

 In addition, Jazz for a Healthier Generation programs at hospitals, hospices, retirement centers, and others facilities are designed to support recovery by providing therapeutic listening and interactive activities that strengthen communication and physical coordination skills.

-The 2013 Roberta Flack Music Education Program was made possible through the generous support of the NEA Foundation, the Mid-Atlantic Arts Foundation, CrossCurrents Foundation, and the Morris and Gwendolyn Cafritz Foundation; and, in part, with a grant from the National Endowment for the Arts and the DC Commission on the Arts and Humanities, supported in part by the National Endowment for the Arts.
-The Roberta Flack Music Education Program is a project of The DC Jazz Festival®, a 501(c)(3) non-profit service organization.
-All contributions are tax deductible to the fullest extent allowed by law.
-Tax ID # 20-1799842. © 2014 DC Jazz Festival.
+The Roberta Flack Education Program is made possible by the generous support of the NEA Foundation, the Mid-Atlantic Arts Foundation, CrossCurrents Foundation, the Morris and Gwendolyn Cafritz Foundation, and the City Fund, administered by the Community Foundation for the National Capital Region; and, in part, by major grants from the National Endowment for the Arts and the DC Commission on the Arts and Humanities, supported in part by the National Endowment for the Arts.
+The Roberta Flack Education Program is a project of The DC Jazz Festival®, a 501(c)(3) non-profit service organization. ©2014 DC Jazz Festival.
 All rights reserved.